South Georgia & Antarctic Odyssey

 - Day 21: Disembark in Ushuaia

-Arrive in Ushuaia, where you will be met by a local representative and transferred to your downtown hotel (preferred flights only).
+Arrive in Ushuaia, where you will be met by a representative and transferred with your fellow expeditioners to your assigned pre-voyage hotel.

 Day 2: Embarkation